entur/Transportdata-open-source-intro/README.md

-# Introduction to team RoR open-source projects
+# Introduction to "Entur ROR" and its open-source projects

-## About Entur ROR
+## What is "Entur ROR"?

-Entur ROR (Routes and Journey Planning) is the team responsible for Entur’s open-source projects that power national journey planning in Norway.
-We develop and maintain the core components that collect, structure and serve public transport data across all modes — buses, trains, ferries, trams, bikes and shared mobility.

-Our mission is to make mobility seamless and accessible.
-We build and operate the engines behind Entur’s national journey planner, and we publish our tools and services as open source to support transparency, collaboration and innovation across the mobility ecosystem.
+We are Entur ROR (Open Data and Journey Planning), the team responsible for Entur for collecting, structuring and publishing public transport data across all modes — buses, trains, ferries, trams, bikes and shared mobility.
+Our mission is to make mobility seamless and easily accessible for everyone.
+To achieve this, we develop and maintain a range of open-source applications that power national journey planning and open data aggregation in Norway.
+We choose to publish our tools and services as open source to support transparency, collaboration and innovation across the mobility ecosystem, not just in Norway, but internationally.

-This page collects the most essential public repositories maintained by the ROR team, covering everything from data pipelines and APIs to journey planning engines and developer utilities.
+This page collects the most essential public repositories maintained by the Entur ROR team, covering everything from data pipelines and APIs to journey planning engines and developer utilities.

-For a graphical view, take a look at our [OVERVIEW OF COMPONENTS]() **Make a simple overview**
+For a visual overview, take a look at our [OVERVIEW OF COMPONENTS]() **Make a simple overview**
 <img width="2550" height="1429" alt="image" src="https://github.com/user-attachments/assets/0a8ef6c8-85c1-4c86-a912-aa7bff4c0ff5" />